-The most relaxing way to ascend is by the cable car located at the end of Ploutarchou and Aristippou street.
-The cable car journey only lasts 13 minutes and takes you to the top of the hill.
+The easiest way to visit the mountain is by cable car.
+The cable car is located at the end of Ploutarchou and Aristippou street in Kolonaki.
+The cable car ride is only 3 minutes and takes you to the top of the hill.

 Families should know

 - Avoid visiting Mount Lycabettus in the middle of the day, especially in the summer

 - The cable car does not have air conditioning and often gets full

 - Bring water, sandwiches and juice.
 There is a cafeteria and a restaurant at the top but prices are high

 - Do not climb the hill with young children.
 The route will be tiring for them.
 Need some adventure?
 Take the cable car up and walk down